Healthcare Leadership Track

 Dr. Gunderson has been in medical education for 18 years.
 She is a Professor of Medicine and prior to coming to MedStar/GU, she served as Associate Dean for Medical Education at the University of Cincinnati, College of Medicine.
 Dr. Gunderson has a doctorate in educational leadership, is a geriatric nurse practitioner, professor of medicine, and associate dean for innovation in clinical education GUMC.
 She is assistant vice president for education MedStar department of safety and quality.
 Dr. Gunderson has served as a leader for the Telluride Patient Safety Round-Table since 2006.
 She also served as an invited advisor for the AMA and the Lucian Leape Roundtable.
 She served two, two-year terms on the Association of Rehabilitation Nurses Board of Directors and a 3-year term on the American Geriatrics Society Health Care Systems Committee.
 She served 3 years as Chair of the Association of American Medical Colleges Central Group for Educational Affairs and the Group on Educational Affairs, and 4 years as the UGME section leader.
 Dr. Gunderson’s research interests have led to PI/Co-PI roles on projects funded by the U.S. Department of Education, HRSA, D.W.
 Reynolds Foundation, John A. Hartford Foundation, and multiple state-level grants.
 Dr. Gunderson will serve the IQL as co-director and will lead the safety/leadership elements of the curriculum.

 A Dreyfuss National Merit Scholar at the University of North Carolina, Dr. Mitchell completed training and certification in Internal Medicine and Pediatrics at the North Carolina Memorial Hospital in Chapel Hill.
 He completed Rheumatology subspecialty training at Georgetown University.
 He accepted a faculty position to provide rheumatology teaching and service in adult and pediatric rheumatology at Georgetown University Hospital, where he opened the Childhood Arthritis Center.
 He served as Residency Program Director in Internal Medicine from 1992 to 1999 and initiated an innovative Medicine Pediatric Residency at Georgetown in partnership with Kaiser Permanente in 1996 under the sponsorship of Partnerships for Quality Education and the Pew Charitable Trusts.
-He has served on the Council and Secretary-Treasurer of the Association of Program Directors in Internal Medicine (APDIM) from 1996-2002.
-He served as Associate Dean for Clinical Curriculum at Georgetown University School of Medicine from 1998-2000 and as Senior Associate Dean for Academic Affairs from 2000 until May 2002.
-He currently serves as the Joseph Butenas Professor of and Dean of Medical Education at Georgetown.
+He served on the Council and Secretary-Treasurer of the Association of Program Directors in Internal Medicine (APDIM) from 1996-2002.
+He was Associate Dean for Clinical Curriculum at Georgetown University School of Medicine from 1998-2000 and Senior Associate Dean for Academic Affairs from 2000 until May 2002.
+He served as the Joseph Butenas Professor of and Dean of Medical Education at Georgetown until July 2020.
+He is presently Dean Emeritus.
 Dr. Mitchell has been honored with multiple Golden Apple awards and has been inducted then into the Golden Orchard twice for medical student education.
 He has received the Kaiser Permanente Award from the faculty for the outstanding Clinical Teacher in the medical center.
 Dr. Mitchell has received every residency teaching award in the Department of Medicine, including induction into the Sol Katz Society.
 He was awarded a Laureate Award from the Washington Metropolitan Chapter of the American College of Physicians/American Society of Internal Medicine in 2002.
 In 2004, he was inducted into Mastership of the College, the highest honor bestowed only to 600 living members of the 150,000 member organization.
 Dr. Mitchell will lead the business/leadership elements of the curriculum.

 Dr. Moore is associate dean of community education and advocacy at Georgetown University, School of Medicine.
 She completed her HRSA Primary Care Fellowship at Georgetown from 1998 to 2000 and has been on the faculty since that time.
 She is a clinician–educator with an exciting clinical practice in General Internal Medicine and a keen interest in progressive medical education.
 Her interests include patient safety, access to care, and quality of care for underserved and vulnerable populations.
 Dr. Moore will provide institutional knowledge regarding the required safety and quality curriculum for the medical school and will continue working with the co-directors to ensure alignment with the formal curriculum.